Understanding First Semester Dynamics

 Giving Them Time to Adjust

 For most students, these doubts are part of the pattern of adjustment that occurs during the first year, most often in the first semester.
-And while a student might believe dropping out of college or transferring to another institution might solve his/her frustrations, there are often underlying problems and/or temporary conditions precipitating these concerns that can be worked out over time.
+And while a student might believe dropping out of college or transferring to another institution might solve his or her frustrations, there are often underlying problems or temporary conditions precipitating these concerns.
+Most often, they can be worked out over time.

-As a parent, listening and talking to your student is important in helping him/her work through periods of uncertainty.
-Likewise, a student should visit BW's Counseling Center, Office of Academic Advising and/or Office of Career Services to gain assistance in addressing areas of concern.
+As a parent, listening and talking to your student is important in helping him or her work through periods of uncertainty.
+Likewise, a student should visit BW's Counseling Center, Office of Academic Advising or Student Life office to gain assistance in addressing areas of concern.

-At times, it may be tempting to call or email BW on behalf of your student.
+At times, it may be tempting to contact BW on behalf of your student.
 But this is not the best way to support your student.
 Learning to negotiate with a roommate, talk with a professor and utilize campus resources help a student gain self reliance, confidence, communication skills and other attributes beneficial in the workplace as well as in social settings.

 Listen: It is easy to get emotionally involved when your student is upset.
-Sometimes all that is needed is to listen while he/she airs frustrations.
+Sometimes all that is needed is to listen while he or she airs frustrations.